sahusatya2008/Satya-Sangeet-Harmonium/README.md

-# 🎵 SonicForge X - My AI Music Project
+# Satya Sangeet Harmonium - My First AI Music Project

 Hey there!
 Welcome to my project documentation.
 My name is **Satya Narayan Sahu**, and I'm a student who loves both coding and music.
-This is my project called **SonicForge X** - basically, it's an AI system that can compose music, mix tracks, and even teach you how to play harmonium!
+This is my project called **Satya Sangeet
+Harmonium** - basically, it's an AI system that can compose music, mix tracks, and even teach you how to play harmonium!

 I built this entire thing from scratch using Python, and honestly, it was quite an adventure.
 Let me tell you everything about it!

 ---

-## 📖 What Is SonicForge X?
+## What Is Satya Sangeet Harmonium?

-So, SonicForge X is basically an **AI-powered music production system**.
+So, Satya Sangeet Harmonium is basically an **AI-powered music production system**.
 Think of it like having a super smart music assistant that can:

 1. **Compose music** based on emotions (like happy, sad, energetic, etc.)
 2. **Mix and master** your tracks automatically